On polynomially integrable Birkhoff billiards on surfaces of constant curvature: Introduction

 \subsection{Main results}

-The famous Birkhoff Conjecture deals with convex bounded planar billiards with smooth boundary.
+The famous Birkhoff Conjecture deals with strictly convex bounded planar billiards with smooth boundary.
 Recall that a {\it caustic} of a planar billiard $\Omega\subset\rr^2$ is a curve $C$ such that each tangent line to $C$ reflects from the boundary of the billiard to a line tangent to $C$.
-A billiard $\Omega$ is called {\it Birkhoff caustic-integrable,} if a neighborhood of its boundary in $\Omega$ is foliated by closed caustics.
+A billiard $\Omega$ is called {\it Birkhoff caustic-integrable,} if a neighborhood of its boundary in $\Omega$ is foliated by closed caustics, and the boundary $\partial\Omega$ is a leaf of this foliation.
 It is well-known that each elliptic billiard is integrable, see \cite[section 4]{tab}.
 The {\bf Birkhoff Conjecture} states the converse: {\it the only Birkhoff caustic-integrable convex bounded planar billiard with smooth boundary is an ellipse.}\footnote{This conjecture, classically attributed to G.Birkhoff, was published in print only in the paper \cite{poritsky} by H. Poritsky, who worked with Birkhoff as a post-doctoral fellow in late 1920-ths.}